jblukach/flume/README.md

 # flume

-Write everything as Infrastructure as Code (IaC) in a specific technology; what happens when the pipeline is unavailable and security teams can not continuously improve and deploy (CI/CD) to environments?
+What happens when Infrastructure as Code (IaC) is all written in a specific technology, but the pipeline is unavailable for deployments?
+Security teams do not have a choice requiring an alternative option to contain cloud environments.
+Enter Cloud Development Kit (CDK), which can generate a stand-alone CloudFormation stack for quick deployment.

-Just because something is not working does not mean that there should not be alternative options for incident response.
-Cloud Development Kit (CDK) generates a standalone CloudFormation stack for quick deployment.

 ### Objective

-- Ship Webhook logs to the HEC collector over HTTPS using API Gateway as a broker.
+- Ship Webhook logs to an S3 bucket with an API Gateway broker.

 ### Quick Stack